With an impassive mask, Kaidus bent down and grabbed the man’s neck.

 *Haaa… Haaa* Taking deep breaths, Kaidus took a good look around.
 The only place that had not been destroyed was the small area where he was standing, and the surroundings too far from his position.
 His hands were a little numb, and he was still holding onto the sword that was embedded into the ground.

 ‘The Frayed God’s Wrath’ as it had once been called, was one of few spells in his repertoire that required extreme concentration, and not one he could mindlessly invoke.
 A lightning destruction magic, it consisted of thousands of minor lightning spells combined into a single devastating attack.

 “Masssster.”
 The wind spoke, its voice containing a hint of worry.

 “I’m fine…” *Haaah…* Kaidus answered, taking another deep breath.

 Even after using Feziel as a conduit to channel his mana, he was unable to endure the torrent of magic as it manifested into the physical plane, forcing him to call for the wind spirit.

-For too long, his power had been locked behind a body that could not withstand it.
+For too long his power had been locked behind a body that could not withstand it.
 But slowly and surely, the shackles were coming off.

 Having recognized his limits, he commanded his mana and changed his hair color to black once again.

-Feziel, still in its blade form liquefied itself and immediately returned to the metal ring on his finger.
+Feziel, still in its blade form liquefied itself and immediately returned to the metal ring around his finger.
 Without waiting for his command, Zion picked him off the ground and carried him into the sky.